the-coding-pie/notes_app/README.md

 I was trying to connect my Django, React JS and Redux skills together, so I built this.

 This is a simple note taking app with Token Based Authentication.
+Any user can login/register.
+After that they will be able to use this Notes App.
+The authenticated user will be able to do:

+- Create a note
+- Read all (and only) their notes
+- Delete their own notes
+- Logout from their current account

+A single `note` holds the following data to it:

+- `title` - the title of the note
+- `body` - the content of the note
+- `created_at` - when it was created
+- `author` - who created it

 ## How to use it?

 I separated the Django backend from the ReactJS frontend.
-One of the many ways to run this project is to run the Django backend API alone and then use the ReactJS frontend to consume the API.
+One of the many ways to run this project is to **run the Django backend API alone** and then **use the React frontend to consume the API**.

-First:
+To do that first:

 - `git clone` or `Download ZIP` this repo `https://github.com/the-coding-pie/notes_app.git`

-## Backend Setup
+# Backend Setup

 Now let's activate the backend API server: